RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-4-eluding-session-expirations-and-revocations.md

 Alternatively, it's worth noting that the web revocation IAM event only takes two seconds to be delivered through Event Bridge and SQS.
 With IAM events configured to send to SQS, it was also previously possible to use the revocation event as a trigger to refresh the session instead of constantly refreshing the current session every few seconds.

-While the policy template previously used by the AWS Console previously used the current time, it now uses the current time plus thirty seconds (see the [updated revocation behavior](#updated-revocation-behavior) section) which mitigates this behavior.
+While the policy template used by the AWS Console previously used the current time, it now uses the current time plus thirty seconds (see the [updated revocation behavior](#updated-revocation-behavior) section) which mitigates this behavior.

 #### Example Demo